Sahamati/Ecosystem-Readiness-for-ReBIT-2.x-specs/FIP_and_FIU_Go_Live_Process.md

 - Such changes can be made directly using the AA commons portal in the following format: `"v1:<url for v1>, v2:<url for v2>"`.
 In case a new FIU/FIP chooses to go live directly on V2 without supporting V1, the baseurl format should be: `baseurl: "v2:<url for v2>"`
 - Test with AAs that are ready in UAT on V2.0 using this [link](https://github.com/Sahamati/Ecosystem-Readiness-for-ReBIT-2.x-specs-/blob/main/Readiness_of_AAs.md).

 After successful testing in the UAT environment, FIP/FIUs can indicate their readiness to go live on production.
+Entities are also recommended to get their implementation certified.
+Details of the certifiers can be found [here](https://github.com/Sahamati/Ecosystem-Readiness-for-ReBIT-2.x-specs-/blob/main/Status_of_Certifiers.md)

 ## For Moving to Production
 After successful testing in UAT, FIP/FIUs can now declare themselves ready for production.
 To declare themselves as live, FIP/FIUs must request an update to their existing Prod CR entry or request a new entry only in case they have not implemented V1.x.